Friday, December 19, 2025

 If you’re considering studying in Germany, one of the first choices you’ll face is between a Universität and a Hochschule (Fachhochschule / University of Applied Sciences).
 Both award a Bachelor of Science (BSc), but they serve different types of students and career goals.

-By institution type, the dropout rate is around 33% at Universitäten, compared to about 23% at Fachhochschulen, indicating that studying at a Fachhochschule is generally easier.
+The dropout rate is around 33% at Universitäten, compared to about 23% at Fachhochschulen, indicating that studying at a Fachhochschule is generally easier.

 Türkiye does not have a direct equivalent of the German Hochschule.
 The closest would be Meslek Yüksekokulu (2-year vocational schools), but those don’t lead to a BSc.
 All proper engineering BSc programs are run by universities which follow a more research-oriented academic culture and place little emphasis on teaching quality or industry needs.
 Due to incentives tied to publishing papers, teaching is often viewed as a burden rather than a priority.